-Zoning is currently in development and not available for use in the GDK for Unreal.
+Zoning is currently in preview and not available for use in the GDK for Unreal.
 This documentation describes offloading only.

-With offloading, some CPU-intensive game systems that cannot easily use multithreading with Unreal’s native architecture are no longer limited by the processing power of a single server.
-You can offload computationally expensive but latency-tolerant systems, such as AI decision-making, onto a separate, dedicated server-worker instance.
-In addition, not all input from game clients needs to be computed by the same server-worker instance.
-This leaves your main server-worker instance to compute other game systems at a larger scale.
+With offloading, CPU-intensive game systems that struggle with multithreading in Unreal’s native architecture are no longer limited by the processing power of a single server.
+You can offload computationally expensive but latency-tolerant functionality, such as AI decision-making, onto a separate, dedicated server-worker instance.
+This leaves your main server-worker instance free to compute other game systems at a larger scale.

 Offloading: Offloaded Unreal server-worker instance has authority only over Red Actors and the Main Unreal server-worker instance that runs major game systems has authority over all Actors except the Red Actors.

 Offloading increases CPU resources at the cost of bandwidth.
 If you want more interaction between the offloaded server-worker instance and the main server-worker instance, the cost of bandwidth and the CPU consumption on communication between them increase.
-Therefore, when you design your game feature using offloading, carefully consider what information is sent between servers.
+Therefore, when you design your game feature using offloading, you need to carefully consider the information flow between servers.

-Before you offload Actors, consider the following scenarios that you need to update the game code to work correctly in:
+Before you offload Actors, consider the following scenarios:

-IsServer()function returns true for both the main Unreal server and all offloaded servers, to ensure that the logic is called only on a server-worker that has authority over an Actor, take one of the following options:
+IsServer()function returns true for both the main Unreal server-worker instance and all offloaded instances, to ensure that the logic is called only on an instance that has authority over an Actor, take one of the following options:

-- Use the new APIs defined in Actor group ownership helpers.
+- Use the deprecated functions defined in Actor group ownership helpers.

 Same as above

-Server RPCs follow similar logic to their usage in a single-server model.
+Server RPCs follow similar logic to the single-server model.

-- When sent from clients: if a client net-owns an actor and invokes a server RPC, it sends that RPC to the server that has authority, which can be either the main Unreal server-worker or offloaded server-worker.
+- When sent from clients: if a client net-owns an Actor and invokes a server RPC, it sends that RPC to the server-worker instance that has authority, which can be either the main Unreal server-worker instance or the offloaded server-worker instance.

-- When sent from an offloaded server: Server RPCs invoked by an offloaded worker run only on that offloaded server worker.
-However, if you want Server RPCs to be run on another server worker you should use Cross-server RPCs.
+- When sent from an offloaded server-worker instance: server RPCs invoked by an offloaded worker run only on that offloaded server-worker instance.
+However, if you want server RPCs to run on another server-worker instance you should use Cross-server RPCs.

-SpawnActoron a server that doesn't have authority over the spawned Actor
+SpawnActoron a server-worker instance that doesn't have authority over the spawned Actor

-You might want to spawn an Actor from a server where a different server has authority over the spawned Actor.
+You might want to spawn an Actor from a server-worker instance that shouldn’t have authority over the Actor.
 For example, an offloaded AI might drop items that the main Unreal server-worker instance should have authority over.

 2020-04-16 Page updated with editorial review: added introductory text about offloading